You might think that just because you live in a high-rise, your little corner of the world and all the property you keep in it are safe from burglary.

 Update your locks

 This is a piece of advice we offer to anybody who’s moving into a new property, regardless of whether it’s an apartment or house.
-And that’s because it’s a solid suggestion!
+And that’s because it’s

 Take it from us: it only costs a couple of dollars and ten minutes of time to get a spare key cut.